anonymous-submission-123/submission-supplementary-material/README.md

-# Anonymous UC security proof for PCMCPS
+# Anonymous UC security proof for PCMCP

-This repository provides supplementary UC security proof for the paper “PCMCPS: A Secure Privacy-Preserving Cross Multi-Party Channel Payment Scheme In Payment Channel Networks”.
+This repository provides supplementary UC security proof for the paper “PCMCP: A Secure Privacy-Preserving Cross Multi-Party Channel Payment Scheme for Payment Channel Networks”.

 The materials are provided to ensure the completeness of the UC framework presented in the paper and to allow reviewers to verify the correctness of the security arguments.